kroman8675/azure-network-protocols/README.md

 <img width="1436" alt="Screenshot 2025-05-02 at 11 24 59 AM" src="https://github.com/user-attachments/assets/f350bb87-cf3e-4b61-87b6-e5e4b8f2d699" />

-Go back to wireshark, the event should still be selected, click Domain Name System (response) dropdown, and select both the queries and answers dropdown.
+Go back to wireshark, the event should still be selected, click Domain Name System (response) dropdown, and select both the Queries and Answers dropdown.
 Notice how in the answers section it include other information that the query has like the data length, time to live, and the AAAA address which is google's current IPv6 address.

 <img width="1440" alt="Screenshot 2025-05-02 at 1 18 40 PM" src="https://github.com/user-attachments/assets/a3276f38-bd24-46e8-9e5f-01313eb4f679" />